 I, [Citizen Name] permit OneFeather to be marking and casting a ballot as directed by the [Citizen Name] and that the [Citizen Name] explicitly agrees and consents to this process and are doing so of their own free will without compulsion.

-- At the end close of all voting in a Community Council election, the OneFeather Election Officer submits a complete record of voting to the Métis Nation of Ontario and returns all paper ballots to the Métis Nation of Ontario Electoral Officer.
+- At the close of all polls (telephone and online), OneFeather tallies all ballots and documents the outcome.
+At the end of all voting in a Community Council election, the OneFeather Election Officer submits a complete record of voting to the Métis Nation of Ontario and returns all paper ballots (telephone) to the Métis Nation of Ontario’s Electoral Officer.